robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 **4. Generate flashing app**

-Next it creates the flash tool which a website that uses [esp-web-tools](https://esphome.github.io/esp-web-tools/) to create an interface to flash the ESP32 from a browser.
+Next it creates the flash tool which is a website that uses [esp-web-tools](https://esphome.github.io/esp-web-tools/) to create an interface to flash the ESP32 from a browser.
 Sadly only Chrome is supported at this time, it needs the [Web Serial API](https://caniuse.com/web-serial).
 This is a little html file which loads the tool and has the firmware binaries adjacent to it for the tool to load them in.